BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 competent authorities and financial institutions shall make every effort to comply with guidelines and recommendations.

 1.2.
 Competent authorities that comply or intend to comply with these Guidelines should incorporate them into their regulatory or supervisory framework in an appropriate manner.

 1.3.
 Competent authorities shall confirm to EIOPA whether they comply or intend to comply with these Guidelines, with reasons for non-compliance, within two

 months after the issuance of the translated versions.

 1.4.
 In the absence of a response by this deadline, competent authorities will be considered as non-compliant to the reporting and reported as such.

 **Final Provision on Reviews**

 1.5.
 The present Guidelines shall be subject to a review by EIOPA.
 --- Page 15 ---
 **2.** **Explanatory text on Guidelines on own risk and solvency assessment**

 **Section 1: General considerations**

-![A slide titled "Guideline 1 - General approach" outlines the requirement for an undertaking to develop its own processes for its Own Risk and Solvency Assessment (ORSA).
-These processes should be tailored to fit the organization's structure, risk-management system, and the specific nature, scale, and complexity of its business risks.
+![A slide outlining Guideline 1, the general approach for an undertaking's Own Risk and Solvency Assessment (ORSA).
+It specifies that processes must be tailored to the organization's structure, risk-management system, and the nature, scale, and complexity of its business risks.

 #### Guideline 1 – General approach
 The undertaking should develop for the ORSA its own processes with appropriate and adequate techniques, tailored to fit into its organisational structure and risk-management system and taking into consideration the nature, scale and complexity of the risks inherent to the business.](#)

 2.1.
 Article 45 of Solvency II requires the undertaking to perform a regular ORSA